 Am I covered if my belongings are stolen from my person while I’m away from home?

+When you step outside your home, the risk of theft doesn't necessarily diminish.
 If your belongings are stolen from you while you’re outside your home, you may be covered by personal possessions insurance (out-of-home cover.)
 This will usually be part of your contents insurance, either included as standard or available as an optional extra.

 Are all my items covered by home insurance?